 Oilhead engines are air- and oil-cooled with two cams per motor, each cam above the crankcase but not in the cylinder heads.
 They have short pushrods and conventional rocker arms.

 Early Oilheads had one spark plug per cylinder but later had two.
 All have four valves per cylinder.

 Early Oilheads were 1085cc (called R 1100 in motorcycle names), with an 850 produced for a few years, like in the R 850 R, though BMW stopped making small boxers.
 A few later models were called R 1150 and had 1130cc engines.

 The Oilhead was replaced by the Hexhead starting in 2004 (GS and RT), but the Oilhead continued for another year in the R 1150 R, the last of the Oilheads (and also in the Chromehead).

 BMW Chromehead engines (a sub-type) (1998-2005)

-A sub-category of the Oilhead is the Chromehead BMW motorcycle engine, which is an Oilhead that was chromed on the outside for aesthetic purposes but was otherwise exactly the same as the Oilhead.
+A sub-category of the Oilhead is the Chromehead BMW motorcycle engine, which is an Oilhead that is chromed on the outside for aesthetic purposes but is otherwise exactly the same as the Oilhead.
 The BMW R 1200 C (the cruiser) and CL (the big comfy tourer) had the Chromehead engine.